manakjiri/personal-website/_pages/about.md

 ## Specialization

-Embedded C++ on STM32, adapting and using modern practices of software development in embedded systems, such as unit testing and CI/CD with HIL testing, to aid with developement and maintenance of complex systems.
+Embedded C++ and Rust on STM32, adapting and using modern practices of software development in embedded systems, such as unit testing and CI/CD with HIL testing, to aid with development and maintenance of complex systems.

 ## Interests

-Has a broad understanding of embedded systems, from hardware design (priciples of semiconductors, FPGAs, analog and digital circuits, building prototypes and hardware bring-up), through computer and software architecture, all the way to the product life-cycle, manufacturing constraints and customer needs.
+Has a broad understanding of embedded systems, from hardware design (priciples of semiconductors, FPGAs, analog and digital circuits, building prototypes and hardware bring-up), through computer and software architecture, all the way to the product life-cycle, real-world manufacturing constraints and customer needs.

+Also likes to venture into high-performance backend services, deployment and applications of machine learning, cloud computing, and many more things.

 ## Work Experience

-__Technical Lead at [Z-Bionics](https://www.z-bionics.com/) (Dec 2020 - now)__
+__Technical Lead at [Z-Bionics](https://www.z-bionics.com/) (Jul 2022 - now)__

 - Architecting and developing firmware for myoelectric hand prosthesis
-- Team of two firmware developers, a hardware designer and a full-stack web developer
+- Leading a team of two firmware developers, a hardware designer and a full-stack web developer
 - Overlooking quality assurance and testing, CI/CD and documentation
 - Coordinating design and manufacturing with other teams and external partners